Broiled Salmon

 - For Asian-inspired broiled salmon, make soy glazed salmon or coat your salmon filets in an orange glaze.
 Broil, and then garnish with green onions and sesame seeds.

-For a heartier meal, broiled salmon is great to serve over white rice or a bed of pasta.
+For a heartier meal, broiled salmon is great to serve with white rice or pasta.
 Try it with one-pan recipes like this creamy lemon orzo with greens.
-And, if you feel like jazzing things up a little, flaky salmon is extra luxurious served with an easy mushroom risotto or homemade polenta.
+And, if you feel like jazzing things up a little, flaky salmon is extra luxurious served with an easy mushroom risotto, parmesan potatoes, or homemade polenta.

 - Fridge.
 Store any leftover broiled salmon covered or in an airtight container in the fridge for up to 2 to 3 days.
 Leftover salmon is perfect to use in lots of different ways, either cold or reheated (see below).
 To reheat, place the salmon in a skillet on the stovetop over medium-low heat.
 You can also use the microwave.